 4. Oatmeal With Banana

 This breakfast recipe packs in fibre and vitamins.
-Eating oats will keep your child full for long.
+It will also keep your child full for long.

 - 1 small cup of rolled oats